-PHY.151 General Physics 1
+PHY 151 - General Physics 1

-This course is the first semester of a two-semester sequence in precalculus based physics.
-It is appropriate for students in pre-dental, pre-medical, nursing, education, and other programs which require a beginning course in physics.
+This course is the first semester of a two-semester sequence in pre-calculus based physics.
+It is appropriate for students in predental, pre-medical, nursing, education, and other programs which require a beginning course in physics.
 The course includes the study of mechanics, vibratory motion and waves, fundamentals of heat and thermodynamics.
-Offered: Fall
+IAI Course No. P1 900L

-Prerequisites: MAT.140 or concurrent enrollment
+Prerequisite(s): MAT 140 or concurrent enrollment